Bankers brace for no-deal Brexit markets mayhem 10 days early

 Monday, Oct.
 21 would then be the first day of trading for markets and investors to react to Britain’s pending rupture from the bloc.

-“Everyone realises that Monday morning when markets open is an important point in the process,” a senior banker at an international lender told Reuters.
+“Everyone realizes that Monday morning when markets open is an important point in the process,” a senior banker at an international lender told Reuters.

 The EU is Britain’s biggest financial services export market, worth 26 billion pounds in 2017, and a no-deal Brexit would disrupt some cross-border business.